Draft of Arizona GOP's vote review finds wider Biden win

 Despite being widely mocked, the Arizona review has become a model that Trump supporters are eagerly pushing to replicate in other swing states where Biden won.
 Pennsylvania's Democratic attorney general sued Thursday to block a GOP-issued subpoena for a wide array of election materials.
 In Wisconsin, a retired conservative state Supreme Court justice is leading a Republican-ordered investigation into the 2020 election, and this week threatened to subpoena election officials who don't comply.

-In Arizona, five people are scheduled to publicly outline the findings Friday afternoon for two top Republicans in the state Senate chamber, including Doug Logan, the CEO of Cyber Ninjas, a cybersecurity consulting firm with no election experience.
-He served as the head of the review team despite his prior work to promote “stop the steal” election conspiracies.
+The election review was run by Doug Logan, the CEO of a cybersecurity firm called Cyber Ninjas, that has never conducted an election audit before.
+Logan previously worked with attorneys and Trump supporters trying to overturn the 2020 presidential election and appeared in a film questioning the results of the contest while the review was ongoing.

-Shiva Ayyadurai, who has developed a loyal following for promoting COVID-19 misinformation on social media, will discuss his review of signatures on mail ballots.
-It's not clear why he is qualified to do so.
-Ayyadurai, who is known as Dr. Shiva to his fans, has a Ph.D. but is not a medical doctor.
+Logan and others were scheduled to make their presentations to two Arizona senators Friday afternoon.
+The team includes Shiva Ayyadurai, who has developed a loyal following for promoting COVID-19 misinformation on social media and will discuss his review of signatures on mail ballots.

-Ben Cotton, a computer forensics expert, will outline his analysis of vote-counting machines.
-Cotton has walked back his allegation that a key elections database was deleted.
+The review has a history of exploring outlandish conspiracy theories, dedicating time to checking for bamboo fibers on ballots to see if they were secretly shipped in from Asia.
+It's also served as a content-generation machine for Trump's effort to continue to sow skepticism about his loss, pumping out misleading and out of context information that the former president has continued to circulate long after it's been debunked.

-Also scheduled to speak are Ken Bennett, a former Republican secretary of state, and Randy Pullen, a former chairman of the Arizona Republican Party.
-Both served as liaisons between the Senate and the review team.
+In July, for example, Logan laid out a series of claims stemming from his misunderstanding of the election data he was analyzing, including that 74,000 mail ballots that were recorded as received but not sent.
+Trump repeatedly amplified the claims.
+But they had innocuous explanations.

 The Senate agreed to spend $150,000 on the audit, plus security and facility costs.
 That pales in comparison to the nearly $5.7 million contributed as of late July by Trump allies.